-- The first semester students chose one home university wich is proposed in parallel in Belgium, Germany and Romania.
+- The first semester students chose one of the two home university which is offered parallel in Germany and Romania.

-- The second semester is a specialization: Sustainable food chains (Germany), Economics (Romania), Food technology and microstructure (Beglium) or Raw Material and Processing (Denmark).
+- The second semester is a specialization: Sustainable food chains (Germany), Economics (Romania), Food technology and microstructure (Belgium) or Raw Material and Processing (Denmark).